nipy/nidoodles/doc/viz_tools/index.rst

  Current Visualization Tools
 =============================

-This should be a list of current visualization tools and features we like about them.
-One can even include snapshots.
+The purpose of this document is to record the current visualization tools that people are using and list the best features of those tools so that we may replicate or improve upon them in our tools.

 See :ref:`review_template` for the template we are following for reviewing the visualization tools.